yuxiamit/diem/consensus/README.md

 In DiemBFT, to better support the goals of the Diem ecosystem, we extend and adapt the core HotStuff protocol and implementation in several ways.
 Importantly, we reformulate the safety conditions and provide extended proofs of safety, liveness, and optimistic responsiveness.
 We also implement a number of additional features.
 First, we make the protocol more resistant to non-determinism bugs, by having validators collectively sign the resulting state of a block rather than just the sequence of transactions.
 This also allows clients to use quorum certificates to authenticate reads from the database.
 Second, we design a round_state that emits explicit timeouts, and validators rely on a quorum of those to move to the next round — without requiring synchronized clocks.
 Third, we intend to design an unpredictable leader election mechanism in which the leader of a round is determined by the proposer of the latest committed block using a verifiable random function [VRF](https://people.csail.mit.edu/silvio/Selected%20Scientific%20Papers/Pseudo%20Randomness/Verifiable_Random_Functions.pdf).
 This mechanism limits the window of time in which an adversary can launch an effective denial-of-service attack against a leader.
 Fourth, we use aggregate signatures that preserve the identity of validators who sign quorum certificates.
 This allows us to provide incentives to validators that contribute to quorum certificates.
 Aggregate signatures also do not require a complex [threshold key setup](https://www.cypherpunks.ca/~iang/pubs/DKG.pdf).

+### Experimental Feature - Decoupled Execution

+In DiemBFT, we decoupled the execution and persisting of transactions from the consensus protocol.
+This improves the throughput as it reduces the length of the critical path.
+For more details and how to turn on this feature, please read [Decoupled Execution](./experimental/README.md).

 ## Implementation Details

 The consensus component is mostly implemented in the [Actor](https://en.wikipedia.org/wiki/Actor_model) programming model &mdash; i.e., it uses message-passing to communicate between different subcomponents with the [tokio](https://tokio.rs/) framework used as the task runtime.
 The primary exception to the actor model (as it is accessed in parallel by several subcomponents) is the consensus data structure *BlockStore* which manages the blocks, execution, quorum certificates, and other shared data structures.
 The major subcomponents in the consensus component are: